d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 ]
 ```

-> Here, **HpBios** is selected, and the corresponding JSON file is saved to a file called **HpBiosInfo.json** in a local directory.
+> Here, **Bios** is selected, and the corresponding JSON file is saved to a file called **BiosInfo.json** in a local directory.
 The attached --logout flag logs the user out after this command is completed.

 > ![Save Example 2](images/examples/save_ex2.png "Save example 2")